RestAuth/server/doc/install/with-pip.rst

 To update to a new release, just use ``pip install -U`` inside your virtualenv:

 ..
 WARNING:: All changes to source files (e.g. the wsgi script) will be overwritten.
-If you need to make changes, copy the files and use a different location.
+If you need to make changes, copy the file to a different location first.

 .. code-block:: bash